orgMINT/MINT/README.md

 In MINT, the stack is a central data structure that stores values temporarily.
 It's essential to master stack manipulation to write effective code.
-Let's explore some fundamental operator that help you manage the stack
+Let's explore some fundamental operators that help you manage the stack

 ### <a name='duplicate'></a>Duplicate